What is a Multi-unit Freehold Block?

 Some common examples of an MUFB include:

-What are the differences between a HMO and MUFB?
+What are the differences between an HMO and MUFB?

-The main differences between HMOs and MUFBs are that MUFBs are self-contained units that have individual AST agreements in place and separate entrances, kitchens, and bathroom spaces.
+The main differences between HMOs and MUFBs are that MUFBs are self-contained units that have individual lease agreements in place and separate entrances, kitchens, and bathroom spaces.

-Houses in multiple occupation (HMOs) are residential properties that are shared by 3 or more people, from at least 2 or more households.
-The tenants have individual rooms but share facilities such as a kitchen, communal rooms, or bathroom.
+Houses in multiple occupation (HMOs) are residential properties that are shared by 3 or more tenants, from at least 2 or more households.
+The tenants have individual rooms but share facilities such as a kitchen, communal rooms, or bathroom, each with their own individual lease agreement (usually per room).

 Benefits of a MUFB

-- High rental yield – Having multiple tenancies increases potential income opportunities compared to single occupied properties.
-Generally, a MUFB will have a higher rental yield than a traditional single occupancy buy-to-let property.
+- They generally offer higher rental yield: Having multiple tenancies increases potential income opportunities compared to single occupied properties.
+Generally, a MUFB will have a higher rental yield than a traditional single occupancy Buy-to-Let property.

-- Lower risk of Void Periods – As there are multiple tenancies running during the same period, the loss of a tenant will not be as detrimental in comparison to single-unit buy-to-let properties.
+- There’s a lower risk of Void Periods: As there are multiple tenancies running during the same period, the loss of a tenant will not be as detrimental in comparison to single-unit Buy-to-Let properties.
 Although the landlord will experience a dip in income, the landlord will still receive rent from other units within the MUFB.